 Common Hazards in Maritime Industries

 Marine environments present numerous hazards arising from operational complexity and natural conditions.
 These include human error, navigational challenges, machinery malfunctions, cargo shifting, and fire outbreaks.
 Congested shipping lanes, fatigue, and communication failures frequently contribute to maritime accidents.
-The 2020 grounding of MV Wakashio near Mauritius, close to Blue Bay Marine Park, resulted in the spill of around 800 tonnes of low-sulphur fuel oil despite activation of the National Contingency Plan, highlighting the severe impact of inadequate risk planning.
+The 2020 grounding of MV Wakashio near Mauritius, close to Blue Bay Marine Park, resulted in the spill of around 800 tonnes of low-sulphur fuel oil despite activation of the National Contingency Plan, highlighting the severe impact of inadequate risk planning and ineffective vessel risk assessment.

 Environmental Risks

 Oil spills, marine pollution, and extreme weather pose severe environmental threats.
 In 2023, the Minerva Symphony, a crude oil tanker, leaked oil into the waters off Singapore during a ship-to-ship transfer operation.
 The spill affected nearby coastlines, prompting clean-up efforts and regulatory investigations.
 According to the International Tanker Owners Pollution Federation (ITOPF), over 7,000 oil spill incidents have been recorded globally since 1970.
-With climate change intensifying storms and sea conditions, the environmental risks to vessels continue to rise.
+With climate change intensifying storms and sea conditions, the environmental risks to vessels continue to rise, making marine risk modeling for environmental scenarios indispensable.

 Safety Hazards